felixmeyjr/felixmeyjr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an Andriod App with Kotlin
+- 🔭 I’m currently working on an a Python Webscraper to analyze the tennis court occupancy of the university.
-- 👯 I’m looking for IT-related working student jobs in Hannover
+- 👯 I’m looking for IT-related working student jobs in Hannover!